trikoder/trim/documentation/core-concepts-and-api.md

 All form and list components are registered and retrieved from service container by default.

 Your resource controllers should also be registered as services.
-We encourage you to do so with dynamic import to utilize webpack code splitting and load controller code only when it is requested.
+We encourage you to do so with dynamic import to utilize your bundler’s code splitting and load controller code only when it is requested.

 A typical service container with navigation and few registered controllers looks something like this: